-An overview of the role of the pastor in relation to the organization and management of the local church.
-Special attention will be given to the various aspects of local church finances.
-Prerequisite: Completion of at least 96 credit hours.
+This course examines the role of the minister in relation to the organization and management of the local church.
+Special attention will be given to various aspects of local church finances.

-- Understand the administrative and financial responsibilities of the ministerial role in which they will serve.
+- Understand the administrative and financial responsibilities of the ministerial role in which they serve.

-- Understand the foundational concepts, principles, and practices necessary to fulfill their administrative and financial responsibilities in an effective manner.
+- Recognize the foundational concepts, principles, and practices necessary to fulfill their administrative and financial responsibilities in an effective manner.

 - Develop the skills necessary to implement these concepts, principles, and practices in their own ministries.

-- Ability to explain the governance systems of the church at local, district and general levels.
-(CN-30)
+- Ability to explain the governance systems of the church at the local, district, and general levels (CN-30)

 - Ability to provide oversight of one’s ministry using management skills including servant leadership, conflict resolution, and administration.
 (CP-5)

 - Ability to manage ministry resources of one’s ministry (time, human, financial, etc.) in a way consistent with a church’s size and characteristics.
 (CP-6)

 - Ability to conceive and articulate purpose, mission, vision, and to develop strategic plans in ways that strengthen a unified vision.
 (CP-7)

 - Ability to develop team building skills, identify and cultivate spiritual gifts, recruit volunteers, empower laity, diagnose and intervene in problems.
 (CP-8)

 - Ability to appropriately manage personal and church finances (CP-9)

 - Ability to prepare, organize, and deliver a biblically sound scheme of administrative oversight in culturally appropriate ways (CP-22)

 - Ability to develop and utilize existing ministry forms (facilities management, safety assessment, personnel development, basic recordkeeping, church policy maintenance, etc.) by which individuals, families, and congregations may be formed into Christlikeness (CP-23)